-- a.
-A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, after having previously failed the module. - b.
-The rules about achieving credit outlined in section 6.1 and 6.2 also apply to resubmissions. - c.
-You can only resubmit work for modules you have failed in accordance with section 6.6.1 above (or where allowed by the Board of Examiners due to valid mitigating circumstances in a previous attempt).
-As outlined in section 6.3.3 you can resubmit work for a failed module after your first take or after subsequent resubmissions or retakes (see section 6.6.4 below for more information on retakes) until you have exhausted all your attempts. - d.
-For any assessments that achieved the module pass mark (see section 6.1.3) in your first take (resubmission or retake), this mark will be carried forward to your resubmission and you will not resubmit this piece of assessment. - e.
-For individual pieces of assessment either the original or the mark from resubmission, whichever is the highest, will be recorded. - f.
-The overall module mark you achieve at resubmission will be capped at the module pass mark (see section 6.1.3).
+- a) A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, after having previously failed the module. - b) The rules about achieving credit outlined in section 7.1 and 7.2 also apply to resubmissions. - c) You can only resubmit work for modules you have failed in accordance with section 7.4.19 above (or where allowed by the Board of Examiners due to valid mitigating circumstances in a previous attempt).
+As outlined in section 7.3 you can resubmit work for a failed module after your first take or after subsequent resubmissions or retakes (see section 7.4.19 above for more information on retakes) until you have exhausted all your attempts. - d) For any assessments that achieved the module pass mark (see section 7.1.3) in your first take (resubmission or retake), this mark will be carried forward to your resubmission and you will not resubmit this piece of assessment. - e) For individual pieces of assessment either the original or the mark from resubmission, whichever is the highest, will be recorded. - f) The overall module mark you achieve at resubmission will be capped at the module pass mark (see section 7.1.3).
 Capping is where a limit is put on the mark you can achieve and, if you achieve more than this limit, only the limit mark will be recorded.
 For example, if after resubmitting a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.
 You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
-Your capped recorded mark is stored on the Assessment Tracking page. - g.
-Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.
+Your capped recorded mark is stored on the Assessment Tracking page.

+g) Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.
-6.6.4.

 To retake the 40 credit project module: